dshanske/simple-location/readme.txt

 * HERE Maps is now a supported map provider
 * Google is now a supported reverse lookup provider
 * Bing is now a supported reverse lookup provider
+* Elevation/altitude in meters is now calculated using an Elevation API when not supplied by the location provider
+* DarkSky is now a supported weather provider
+* Removal of the SLOC_PUBLIC constant in favor of this being stored in the options table
+* Default Location Visibility now allows all three options
+* Display altitude over 500m
+* Auto add weather and location textual description when coordinates are provided

 = 3.3.8 ( 2018-05-27 ) =
 * Fix for jsonFeed error